acyein/acyein/README.md

 # 👋 **Yein**
 Hi there! 😄 I'm an aspiring Web Developer with a background in Psychology.

 The decision to change my career path in early 2020 was not easily made, especially coming from a non-technical field.
 Still, envisioning myself contributing to the society in web development was the moment I realised my passion and potential to become who I want to be!

 👉 Check out my [portfolio site](https://acyein.netlify.app/)!

+# Technologies
-# Familiar With
+## Comfortable With
 <p>
   <img alt="HTML5" src="https://img.shields.io/badge/html5-black?logo=html5&logoColor=E34F26&style=for-the-badge">
   <img alt="CSS" src="https://img.shields.io/badge/css3-black?logo=css3&logoColor=1572B6&style=for-the-badge">